apache/spark/docs/structured-streaming-programming-guide.md

 </div>

 ### Unsupported Operations
 However, note that all of the operations applicable on static DataFrames/Datasets are not supported in streaming DataFrames/Datasets yet.
 While some of these unsupported operations will be supported in future releases of Spark, there are others which are fundamentally hard to implement on streaming data efficiently.
+For example, sorting is not supported on the input streaming Dataset, as it requires keeping track of all the data received in the stream.
+This is therefore fundamentally hard to execute efficiently.
 As of Spark 2.0, some of the unsupported operations are as follows

-- Multiple aggregations (i.e. a chain of aggregations on a streaming DF) are not yet supported
+- Multiple streaming aggregations (i.e. a chain of aggregations on a streaming DF) are not yet supported on streaming Datasets.

-- Limit and take first N rows are not supported
+- Limit and take first N rows are not supported on streaming Datasets.

-- Distinct and sorting operations are not supported
+- Distinct operations on streaming Datasets are not supported.

+- Sorting operations are supported on streaming Datasets only after an aggregation and in Complete Output Mode.

-- Stream-batch outer joins are conditionally supported
+- Outer joins between a streaming and a static Datasets are conditionally supported.

-    + Full outer join not allowed
+    + Full outer join with a streaming Dataset is not supported

-    + Left outer join with a streaming DF on the left is not supported
+    + Left outer join with a streaming Dataset on the left is not supported

-    + Right outer join with a streaming DF on the right is not supported
+    + Right outer join with a streaming Dataset on the right is not supported

-- Stream-stream joins are not yet supported
+- Any kind of joins between two streaming Datasets are not yet supported.

 In addition, there are some Dataset methods that will not work on streaming Datasets.
 They are actions that will immediately run queries and return results, which does not makes sense on a streaming Dataset.
 Rather those functionalities can be done by explicitly starting a streaming query (see the next section regarding that).